Maximise your tax return with minimum fuss

 - If you’re not confident completing your own tax return, you can hire an accountant to do your tax return for you, provided they are a registered tax agent.

-- The fees you pay your tax agent are deductible, so keep your payment records safe and remember to claim these costs on your next tax return.
+- The fees you pay your tax agent are deductible, so keep your payment records safe.
+Remember to claim these costs on your next tax return.